 {\bf Stopping criterion:} The iteration will be stopped when the relative residual is smaller than a given tolerance $\rho$ $(0<\rho< 1)$.
 More precisely, we stop the iteration at the first occurrence of $l$ such that

-We also required $\rho^2\tau>2$ as in \cite{Ha}.
-In this paper we fixed $\tau=3 $ and $\rho= 0.9$.
+We also require $\rho^2\tau>2$ as in \cite{Ha}.
+In this paper, we fix $\tau=3 $ and $\rho= 0.9$.
 We would like to point out that it is not our purpose to choose the optimal numbers for $\rho$ and $\tau$.

 {\bf Algorithm:}

 Set $l=0$.
 Input a constant $\rho$ and a maximum number of iterations MaxInn.
 Start the iteration to solve for $\delta\sigma$.

 While $\Big(\sum_{j=1}^{M}||g_j^\delta-F(\sigma^{k},f_j)-DF(\sigma^{k},f_j)(\delta\sigma)_l||_{L^2(\partial\Omega)}\geq\rho \sum_{j=1}^{M} ||g_j^\delta-F(\sigma^{k},f_j)||_{L^2(\partial\Omega)}$ and $l<MaxInn \Big)$ do